ippontech/blog-usa/posts/seeding-a-shared-library-with-jenkins.md

 * TODO: clarify difference between seed Job in jenkins and the github seed.groovy

 ## Introduction
 I have been on a client these past few months that had specific requirements to organize their pipeline in such a way that would be repeatable accross all of their services.
-During my journey, I stumbled accross Jenkins Shared libraries.
+During my journey, I stumbled accross [Jenkins Shared libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/).
 The shared library can be used by all of their services to handle CI and CD.
 During the discovery process of working with shared libraries, I found that using a `seed` job or `job that creates jobs` to be a great tool to accomodate the client as requirements were amended.

 This is the first of a two part series where I hope to guide you through setting up a simple seed job (Part 1) and using it for real world applications (Part 2).
 In this series, I hope to target anyone new to Jenkins as well as those individuals looking to stream line some of the work they need to repeat accross services they maintain.

 ## Part 1 Goals
-1. Create a [Jenkins Shared Library](https://jenkins.io/doc/book/pipeline/shared-libraries/) repository in github.
+1. Setup Jenkins Freestyle Job `seedJob` to use the Jenkins Shared Library to create and configure other jobs based on the [Jenkins Job DSL API](https://jenkinsci.github.io/job-dsl-plugin/)
-2. Setup Jenkins Freestyle Job `seedJob` to use the Jenkins Shared Library to create and configure other jobs based on the [Jenkins Job DSL API](https://jenkinsci.github.io/job-dsl-plugin/)
+2. Create a Jenkins Shared Library repository in github.

 ## Prerequisites
 1. **Docker installed.** If you do not have docker installed yet, please proceed to Docker's [Getting Started](https://docs.docker.com/get-started/) guide first.